adamgeorgeson/squad_lead_bot/README.md

  - At 08:00 and 12:30, pull down open pull-requests/issues from GitHub's API and post to Slack.
  - Uses environment variables to specify target repos, and target labels if your teams use labels in PR's to seperate out teams.
  - Best guess based on labels to determine what the current status of the PR is.
+ - Manual triggering using the `/refresh` endpoint.
  - It says either 'Morning' or 'Afternoon' depending on the time of day.
 Groundbreaking!

 ### Todo
  - Handle configuration of PRs which are to post in different Slack channels.
  - Handle labels better when determining status, or just output the labels.
 Currently opinionated based on main project this is aimed at.
  - Additional tasks to support development teams in a similar fashion.
 JIRA maybe?
- - Add a route to manually kick off tasks.
+ - Allow the `/refresh` route to take params.

 ### Usage